Declutter Your Home Before Downsizing

 Garage sales, often referred to as yard sales, are a familiar part of Kingston neighbourhood life and can be an excellent way to clear out items before downsizing.
 If you are planning to downsize or prepare your home for sale, one of the most practical and rewarding first steps is to host a garage sale.
 It is more than just a way to clear out unwanted items.
 A well-planned garage sale can help you reclaim space, reduce stress, and even earn extra money to put toward your moving fund or upcoming home projects.

 In Kingston, garage sales are a familiar part of community life, but they come with specific regulations regarding frequency, signage, and the days allowed.
-Check the City of Kingston garage sale regulations for the most current rules before you start planning.
+Check the City of Kingston garage sale regulations for the most current rules before you plan.
 Once you know the basics, the fun can begin.

 Clearing Space Before You Move On